shwethaacharya15/shwethaacharya15/README.md

 ### 💡 My Testing Philosophy
 > “Testing is not about finding bugs; it’s about **understanding systems, validating business logic, and making sure users succeed**.”

-- I don’t just click “Send” in Postman — I trace **async workflows, queues, DB persistence, and failure scenarios**.
+- I trace **async workflows, queues, DB persistence, and failure scenarios**.
-- 200 OK is **just the beginning**, not proof of success.
+- HTTP 200 OK is **just the start**, not proof of success.
-- I document **real failure scenarios**, test retries, and validate **system-wide consistency**.
+- I document **real failure scenarios**, retries, and system-wide consistency.

 ---